-Sunset Overdrive gives you a vast vibrant world to explore as you wish by utilizing the fast and comical free running system allowing you to scale buildings quickly or dash across the roof tops in search of quests, challenges or just to enjoy the scenery.
-Nearly all of the elements in the environment are bouncable, grindable or vaultable allowing you to travel up, down or at the same level giving you access to anywhere you can see in the vibrant world around you.
-The controls may seem a bit difficult at the beginning but they very quickly become second nature as style combos become easier and easier to pull off.
+Sunset Overdrive gives you a vast vibrant world to explore as you wish by utilizing the fast and comical free-running system allowing you to scale buildings quickly or dash across the rooftops in search of quests, challenges or just to enjoy the scenery.
+Nearly all of the elements in the environment are bounceable, grindable, or vaultable allowing you to travel up, down, or at the same level giving you access to anywhere you can see in the vibrant world around you.
+The controls may seem a bit difficult at the beginning, but they very quickly become second nature as style combos become easier and easier to pull off.

 At certain points in the story and in the multiplayer you encounter tower defense segments where you must ensure that none of the OD take the Overcharge that you are using to cook up new bonuses for your character.
 In these sections you set traps that you have purchased around an area before summoning the horde of OD, here you're hindered by a limited amount of energy to place your traps to help you as much as possible.

-In Sunset Overdrive you play as a former employee of FizzCo, the company that created the energy drink OverCharge Delirium XT, whose become a big part of the amesomepocalypse!
-Fizzco threw a early release party in Sunset City for OverCharge and during the celebrations people who had drunk OverCharge began mutating.
+In Sunset Overdrive you play as a former employee of FizzCo, the company that created the energy drink OverCharge Delirium XT, who become a big part of the amesomepocalypse!
+Fizzco threw an early release party in Sunset City for OverCharge, and during the celebrations, people who had drunk OverCharge began mutating.
 The OD, OverCharge Drinkers, then began terrorizing the city and destroying everything in their path.
 This is where you come in as the PLAYER to attempt to get out of Sunset City and let the rest of the world know what Fizzco has been up to!

-Sunset Overdrive is a step away from a lot of the realism as you are dropped into a beautiful and vibrant world that looks like it has had its saturation turned up to eleven.
+Sunset Overdrive is a step away from a lot of realism as you are dropped into a beautiful and vibrant world that looks like it has had its saturation turned up to eleven.
 All of the movement animations in the game are smooth and transition between one another with little to no issues.
-Each of the different enemy classes are recognizable from one another but also distinct so even while fighting a lot they seem slightly different, or that they're not on the screen long enough to really see.
+Each of the different enemy classes is recognizable from one another but also distinct so even while fighting a lot, they seem slightly different, or they're not on the screen long enough to really see.

-Sunset Overdrive is a game that never takes itself too seriously and understands what it is, there were many moments playing through this game that dialogue, references or mechanics had me laughing out loud.
-At first I was afraid of the traversal being too slow from early videos but after playing I found this was completely the opposite.
-If you want to play this as a perfectionist then it's perfectly attainable and if you want to just play through the story you're not missing out on anything.
+Sunset Overdrive is a game that never takes itself too seriously and understands what it is, there were many moments playing through this game where dialogue, references, or mechanics had me laughing out loud.
+At first, I was afraid of the traversal being too slow from early videos, but after playing, I found this was completely the opposite.
+If you want to play this as a perfectionist then it's perfectly attainable, and if you want to just play through the story you're not missing out on anything.
 The story sadly was a lot shorter than I expected it to be but with so much extra content it is still a game I can just pick up and play again.